-In this paper we introduce the SCCD (a Statecharts and Class Diagrams hybrid) formalism and its SCCDXML representation, an extension of SCXML.
-SCCD facilitates the specification of complex timed, reactive, interactive discreteevent systems (e.g., complex user interfaces), as we demonstrate using a representative example.
-We present a SCCD compiler that supports (a) semantic variation points for different Statecharts variants (e.g., Rhapsody, Statemate, etc.), (b) code generation for different platforms (e.g., Tkinter, browser, etc.), and (c) code generation for different families of runtimes (e.g., event-based platforms, game loops, etc.).
+We introduce the SCCD formalism, which is a hybrid of Statecharts and Class Diagrams, and its SCCDXML representation, which is an extension of SCXML.
+SCCD facilitates the specification of complex timed, reactive, interactive discrete-event, dynamic-structure systems (e.g., complex user interfaces, control systems), as we demonstrate using a representative example.
+We present an SCCD compiler that supports (a) semantic variation points for different Statecharts variants (e.g., Rhapsody and Statemate), (b) code generation for different platforms (e.g., Tkinter and HTML/Javascript), and (c) code generation for different families of runtimes (e.g., event-based platforms and game loops).
 Furthermore, we discuss the history and future work of SCCD to reveal our research agenda.